46

 The best way to see the island is to hire a car for your trip.
 If you fancy living like a local, there are small mini buses connecting the main areas.
 You just have to flag them down, and they usually work out at around 3 EC Dollars for a short journey (under £1).

-Things To Do In Antigua
+Best Things To Do In Antigua

 Locals claim there are 365 beaches to choose from, some enjoying the Caribbean’s calm waters, while others pick up the choppiness of the Atlantic.
 Sand is silky soft and comes in shades of white and pink.

-Jolly Beach, Dickenson Bay, Pigeon Point Beach and Half Moon Bay are among the most popular!
+Jolly Beach, Dickenson Bay, Pigeon Point Beach and Half Moon Bay are among the most popular.

 Antigua’s smaller partner in crime is only a 20 min flight or an hour and a half’s boat ride away.
 Pink and white sand, caves, wild deer and exotic birds await, along with main town Codrington – a place which many describe as like going back in time.